wcasper/math180fall2023/_modules/research/questions.md

 21. Suppose you have 19 smaller hexigons, all labelled with the numbers 1 through 19.
 Is it possible to arrange them into a single large hexigon, where every straight line adds up to 38?
 How many ways?

+22. Using the official Micro Robots boards, what kinds of graphs can we obtain?
+What is the maximum diameter?
+What is the average diameter?